Keeping children safe and healthy

 If you are bedsharing with your baby you should consider any risks before every sleep.
 It is easy for your situation to change if you are unwell or have drunk any alcohol, which means your baby will be safest in a separate sleep space such as a cot or Moses basket on that occasion.
 For more information on co-sleeping and safer sleep, visit the links below.

-You can find more useful information on protecting your baby and reducing your risk of SIDs on the BASIS and The Lullaby Trust websites:
+You can find more useful information on protecting your baby and reducing your risk of SIDs on the BASIS and The Lullaby Trust websites.

 Child safety (accidents that cause injury)

 Many injuries to babies and children are caused by accidents that happen in and around the home.
 There are steps you can take to reduce risks and provide safer environments.
+Being aware of some of the most common reasons young children are admitted to hospital due to injuries at home, can help you to reduce the risk and prevent accidents.

 In Somerset, there are a high number of children that are admitted to hospital because of falls in and around the home, accidental poisoning, or heat injuries.
+For more information on the most common hospital admissions in Somerset visit the Somerset Intelligence website.

 Speak to your health visitor to help you keep ahead of your child’s development or you can find more tips and advice on the Child Accident Prevention Trust – Fact sheets page.